21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

-(4) developing a plan of care which includes determining and prioritizing nursing interventions; and
+(4) developing a plan of care that includes determining and prioritizing nursing interventions; and

 (5) identifying resources based on necessity and availability.

-(d) Implementation of nursing activities is the initiating and delivering of nursing care according to an established plan, which includes, but is not limited to:
+(d) Implementation of nursing activities shall be the initiating and delivering of nursing care according to an established plan, which includes: